What are the best Glocks for concealed carry? We'll run through some optimal choices.

 This weapon is weighted in all aspects to accommodate accuracy and comfort.
-With a 5.5-pound trigger pull like all other Glock weapons discussed in this article, its trigger squeeze is the perfect match for its dimensions and weight.
+With a 5.5-pound trigger pull, its trigger squeeze is the perfect match for its dimensions and weight.
 That makes it a great concealed-carry weapon with a sleek design and ultimate comfort.

-As the 9mm clone of Glock's signature .380 (the G42), the 43 is a very popular choice.
-Glock has its reputation for reliability to thank for that, and the 43, so far, has lived up to it beautifully.
+Like the 9mm clone of Glock's signature .380 (the G42), the 43 is a very popular choice.
+Glock has a reputation for reliability and the 43, so far, has lived up to it beautifully.

 If 9mm is your minimum caliber for self-defense but you want a subcompact size, this is undoubtedly one of the best options available to you.
 It's ultra-slim with a width of just 1.2 inches, making it ideal for comfortable IWB or even pocket carry.
 At the same time, the barrel is longer than those of many comparable pistols (3.39 inches), which makes the shooting experience feel familiar if you've shot bigger Glocks before.

 Weighing 22.36 ounces and fitted with Glock's standard 5.5-pound trigger, the G43 has a capacity of 6+1 out of the box.
 It ships with two different mags--one flush-fit and one extended.
 But, the extended mag serves to extend the grip if you don't want your pinky hanging off.
 It's also worth noting that +4 extended mags are readily available.

 Overall, the G43 is a strong choice, especially for professionals and others who may not be able to swing a bulky, full-size handgun with their everyday clothes.

-The last weapon for this list is the Glock Model 23.
-The G23 is a compact weapon, making it an excellent choice for concealed carry or open carry.
+The last weapon on this list is the Glock Model 23.
+The G23 is a compact weapon, making it an excellent choice for concealed carry.

 This one fires a standard .40-caliber round.
-And, sitting at 13 pounds with a fully loaded magazine, this little piece of defense is what many would consider perfect for self-defense.
+Sitting at 13 rounds with a fully loaded magazine, this everyday carry gun (EDC) is what many would consider perfect for self-defense.

 It's 7.36 inches long and weighs 31.06 ounces.